VerticalRelevance/Monolith-to-Microservices-Foundation-Blueprint/README.md

     * After the script ends, Verify that 42741 items have been loaded into DynamoDB
     * Screenshot of validating get live table count in the DynamoDB AWS Console
 * Turn DynamoDB Stream back on
-    * `aws dynamodb update-table --table-name zipcodes --stream-specification StreamEnabled=true,StreamViewType=N EW_IMAGE`
+    * `aws dynamodb update-table --table-name zipcodes --stream-specification StreamEnabled=true,StreamViewType=NEW_IMAGE`
 * Start the monolith by command:
-    * `cd Monolith-to-Microservices-Foundation-Blueprint/webapp-monolith-database`
+    * `cd ../webapp-monolith-database`
     * `python3 -m flask --app webapp run`
     * The Monolith should now be running on your local machine
 * `sudo vim Monolith-to-Microservices-Foundation-Blueprint/webapp-microservice/cdk/lambda/writeback-handler/lambda.py`
     * Edit line 16 to be your EC2 instance IP
+    *

 # Validation of success (Monolith)
 ## Get